-The Victorian Equal Opportunity and Human Rights Commission (VEOHRC) continues to deliver the Charter Education Program (CEP) in collaboration with the DJCS Human Rights Unit:
+The Victorian Equal Opportunity and Human Rights Commission (VEOHRC) continues to deliver the Charter Education Program (CEP) in collaboration with the DJCS Human Rights Unit.

-- To date, more than 150 CEP sessions have been delivered within the justice and policing sectors, reaching more than 3,000 public sector staff and police.
+- To date, more than 160 CEP sessions have been delivered within the justice and policing sectors, reaching more than 3,000 public sector staff and police.

-- This training routinely uses scenarios involving Aboriginal cultural rights in training sessions with the Victorian Public Service (VPS) to raise awareness of cultural rights under the Victorian Charter of Human Rights and Responsibilities (Charter) and build experience in applying the rights in a practical context.
+- This training routinely uses scenarios involving Aboriginal cultural rights in training sessions with the VPS to raise awareness of cultural rights under the Charter and build experience in applying the rights in a practical context.

 All public authorities have obligations under the Victorian Charter of Human Rights and Responsibilities.
 VEOHRC works with staff and leaders in justice agencies to develop confidence and capacity to apply the Charter in practice.
-VEOHRC achieves this by delivering tailored face to face education, which embeds awareness of human rights and obligations, and builds capacity to protect and promote human rights in every day decision making.
+VEOHRC achieves this by delivering tailored face to face education, which embeds awareness of human rights and obligations, and builds capacity to protect and promote human rights in everyday decision making.